Episodes

 Dr. Sylvia Gale is the executive director of the Bonner Center for Civic Engagement (CCE) at the University of Richmond.
 She joined the CCE in August 2009.
 She serves on the National Advisory Board of Imagining America: Artists and Scholars in Public Life, was the founding director of Imagining America’s Publicly Active Graduate Education Initiative (PAGE), and a founding co-chair of Imagining America’s initiative on “Assessing the Practices of Public Scholarship,” which explores and advances assessment practices aligned with the values that drive community-engaged work.
 Learn more >>>

-Tuesday Jan 13, 2026
+Jan 13, 2026

-Tuesday Jan 13, 2026
+Jan 13, 2026

 For this season of IA Storyshare, we brought together participants from the most recent national gathering at Las Cruces, NM - Providing Passage: Practicing the Worlds We Want, and asked them the following questions: How did you find your way to the IA community, What people, ideas, places, actions brought you here?
 And what has kept you coming back?
 Who, what, where in this network is a source of sustenance for you?